Skip to main content

 CLAUDE.md # Claude-specific instructions

-.agent/skills/ # installed skills (gitignored)
+.agents/skills/ # installed skills (gitignored)

-.agent/harnesses/<harness>/ # per-harness config (optional)
+.agents/harnesses/<harness>/ # per-harness config (optional)

 VariableValueDescription